CatalysmsServerManager/docs/docs/en/CPM/cpmsettings.md

 The hour after bloodmoon that the delayed server shutdown will kick in again after a delayed shutdownba.

+`<ShutdownBA_MinimumUptimeRequired>0</ShutdownBA_MinimumUptimeRequired>`

+The minimum amount of minutes the server has to be up before shutdownba will reboot the server.
+0 means reboot without considdering the server uptime.
+Any number higher than 0 will define the number of minutes the server has to be up before the shutdownba will actually reboot the server.

 `<Vehicles_RemoveOnRestart>false</Vehicles_RemoveOnRestart>`

 If true, all vehicles that are NOT stored (backpack, container etc) will be removed at every server restart.